hartwigmedical/hmftools/peach/README.md

 In the face of such ambiguity PEACH tries to call the "best" haplotype combination.
 First, the preference is for the total number of called haplotypes to be as close as possible to the expected value (2).
-Second, wild type haplotype calls are preferred over non-wild type haplotypes calls.
+Second, wild-type haplotype calls are preferred over non-wild-type haplotypes calls.

 The reasoning behind this second preference is that:
-* the wild type haplotype is the wild type because it is the most common.
+* the wild-type haplotype is the wild-type because it is the most common.
 * if a haplotype involving multiple variants is configured, this is done because those variants tend to occur together.

 In the example above the best haplotype combination would therefore be `(*2B,1);(*1,1)`.

-It is not always possible to call a best haplotype combination.
+It is not always possible to select a haplotype combination as best.
 When this occurs, the "haplotype" `Unresolved Haplotype` is called instead.

-#### Peach QC status
+### Peach QC status
 PEACH also outputs a QC status per gene.
 They have the following meaning:

 | QC status                               | Meaning                                                                                                         |